 To find out more, ask your energy retailer or go to the Centrelink website.

-Financial counsellors offer free, confidential and independent service to help people with financial problems.
+Financial counselors offer free, confidential and independent service to help people with financial problems.
 They can help people learn to manage their finances better.

-You can call the National Debt Helpline at 1800 007 007 to talk to a free phone financial counsellor from anywhere in Australia (minimum opening hours are 9.30am – 4.30pm Monday to Friday).
+You can call the National Debt Helpline at 1800 007 007 to talk to a free phone financial counselor from anywhere in Australia (minimum opening hours are 9.30am – 4.30pm Monday to Friday).

-You can also find a free face-to-face financial counsellor.
+You can also find a free face-to-face financial counselor.